Hardware Compliance: 101

 3. Find Applicable Standards Based on the following:

 a.
-Product type: Is product electrical, battery powered or powered from outlet, automotive, mobile robot, stationary robot, component (Relay, sensor, switch, battery, etc) ?
+Product type: Is your product electrical, battery powered, or powered from outlet ?
+Is it component (relay, sensor, Lidar, switch, battery, etc) or system(car, mobile robot, stationary robot, ) ?

 b.
-End user and Environment: Will product be used in factory environment or household, military, hospital, mines, used indoor or outdoor, ambient temperature range, end user trained or the product is for regular user.
+End user and Environment: Will your product be used in factory environment or household, military, hospital, mines, used indoor or outdoor ?
+What is the ambient temperature range ?
+Is your product's end user trained, or the product is for regular user ?

 c.
 Product specifications: Voltage, Current, Power, weight, size, metal or plastic body, internal components, etc.

-5. Testing & Approval: Some products don’t need certification/testing by a third-party lab (NRTLs) and these.
+5. Testing & Approval: Some products don’t need certification/testing by a third-party lab (NRTLs).
 But legislation still allow you to “self-declare” meaning that you as a manufacturer take care of the compliance without a third-party lab.
-For example, in the USA it is not required to certify various products.
-Then the question arises, why should I go through all the hassle?
+Self declaration is usually allowed in EU(Europe).
+In the USA, it is not required to certify a variety products, but a lot of products need certification, you need to find it out.
+But, then the question arises, why should I go through all the hassle if it is not even required?
 Well, even if it is not required, the distributor, seller or end buyer will mostly ask for it.
 Or, if there is an unfortunate accident leading to a lawsuit, you will be liable.
-So, either self-declaration or third-party certification is absolutely necessary in today’s world.
+So, either self-declaration or third-party certification, which will be liable in such scenarios, certification is absolutely necessary in today’s world.

-6. Documentation: Self explanatory, but documentation with version control is important.
+6. Documentation: Self-explanatory, but documentation with version control is important.
 In some industries like oil and gas, even changing one small resistor is not acceptable without revision of the product report by third party labs.
-So, the following should be kept safe.
+So, the following should be kept safe with version control.

 • Schematics